Azure/fta-internalbusinessapps/appmodernization/containers-on-service-fabric/articles/containers-on-service-fabric-with-compose.md

 # UPGRADE SERVICE
 Start-ServiceFabricComposeDeploymentUpgrade -DeploymentName contoso -Compose docker-compose.yml -Monitored -FailureAction Rollback -RegistryUserName [REGISTRY-USERNAME] -RegistryPassword [REGISTRY-PASSWORD]
 ````
-> The [Start-ServiceFabricComposeDeploymentUpgrade](https://docs.microsoft.com/en-us/powershell/module/servicefabric/start-servicefabriccomposedeploymentupgrade?view=azureservicefabricps) Cmdlet contains multiple parameter variations that allow for different deployment types and failover mechanisms.
+> **Note:** The [Start-ServiceFabricComposeDeploymentUpgrade](https://docs.microsoft.com/en-us/powershell/module/servicefabric/start-servicefabriccomposedeploymentupgrade?view=azureservicefabricps) Cmdlet contains multiple parameter variations that allow for different deployment types and failover mechanisms.

 5. Validate that the upgrade is in progress
 ![Screenshot](media/containers-on-service-fabric-with-compose/sf-compose037.png)

-> The upgrade time may depend on the downloading time for the images.
+> **Note:** The upgrade time may depend on the downloading time for the images.
 Still since we configured the deployment to be monitored it should only destroy previous instances when the new version is up and running.

 ## Scale Application Services
 Service Fabric allows you to scale services independently.
 This way you can scale based on current load in each service.